issyhoward/digital-writing-folio/exercises.md

 - Allows it to be grounded, intentional and intuitive.
 Also quite habitual.
 - Follows a similiar pattern, becomes habitual // less innovative.
 Keeps quite traditional & within my comfort zone.
 Percieved one way by the reader, less imput from the reader.
-Exists in one way only.
+Exists in one way only. ure
+## Week 2

+We explored different types of electronic literature.
+I chose the Black Out poetry tool for my investigation.
+Thoughts on shade:

+## Week 3